yupswing/MimicRush/README.md

 # The project

-I developed this project to learn HAXE and OpenFL.
+I've developed this project to learn HAXE and OpenFL.

 I've decided to release the project open-source since I believe it could be useful for other people.